w3c/wai-bcase/_business-case/index.md

 Accessible design is by nature flexible, allowing content to be able to be faithfully rendered across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
 A business with accessible web sites and applications can increase its market share by several million people with disabilities – a market that Fortune magazine estimates at $200&nbsp;billion per year in the United States alone.
 For more examples and research about how accessibility drives innovation, read the companion article linked below.

 [For companies that value innovation, accessibility is good business].

+### Align with Global Web Standards
+The adoption of web standards has long been established as the most effective way to:
+* Achieve broad interoperability,
+* Improve site quality,
+* Reduce site development and maintenance time,
+* Enable content on varied platforms
+* Future-proof web properties for advances in web technologies.

+Businesses scramble to address growing markets, a broader audience, more browser diversity, and the expectation of increased speed while striving to also reduce the costs of maintaining or redesigning a web properties.
+Web standards are a strong ally in this challenge and web accessibility standards are part of the support network.
+For example, Accessible Design anticipated the now widely adopted practice of Responsive Design.
+Integration of accessibility into your company’s standard design, development, and QA processes minimizes development cost while maximizing market share.
+Read the related article, linked below for detailed benefits of standards conformance.

+Tech leaders know that [for meeting broad technology demands, accessibility is good business].

 ## It all adds up
 These brief summaries only scratch the surface of the many ways that accessible design and development support an organization’s ability to increase markets, minimize costs, avoid legal risk, and support innovation.
 Read the related articles for relevant research and case studies that provide more detailed information to help you make a the case within your own organziation that accessibility is simply good business.